 We bought the NUTRiBULLET 1000 Series Blender 9-Piece Set with Smart Technology which is perfect for making super smooth smoothies and still costs less than a hundred pounds.

-However, if you are looking for an even more powerful blender that can make soup too, then I would recommend the NUTRiBULLET Rx Blender and Food Processor, 1.27 L, 1700 W. This is priced at over £100 though and I'm happy to still use my stick blender for soup.
+However, if you are looking for an even more powerful blender that can make soup too, then I would recommend the NUTRiBULLET Rx Blender and Food Processor, 1.27 L, 1700 W. This is priced at over £100 though.

 Tropical Ginger Smoothie